arefaslani/ransack_search_form/README.md

 Or install it yourself as:

-    $ gem install ransack_advanced_search
+    $ gem install ransack_search_form

-Run the generator to install the gem initializer, this will create the file `config/initializers/ransack_advanced_search.rb`:
+Run the generator to install the gem initializer, this will create the file `config/initializers/ransack_search_form.rb`:

-    $ rails generate ransack_advanced_search:install
+    $ rails generate ransack_search_form:install

 For while we don't need to change this file.